-There are certain medications which can react with Lansoprazole and increase your likelihood of experiencing side effects.
+There are certain medicines that can interact with Lansoprazole and increase your likelihood of experiencing side effects.
 These are:

-You should always inform your doctor if you are taking any other medicines to ensure that the combination will not cause harm or make your treatment less effective.
+You should always inform your doctor if you are taking any other medicines to ensure their combination will not cause harm or make your treatment less effective.

-Over the counter antacids such as Gaviscon can be used alongside Lansoprazole but always leave 2 hours between taking each one.
+Over the counter antacids such as Gaviscon and Rennies can be used alongside Lansoprazole.
+However, you must always leave two hours between taking each type of medicine.

 Lansoprazole is not recommended to use during pregnancy.
 It's best to find natural methods of reducing acid reflux.
 Alternatively, Omeprazole is safe to use if you are pregnant.

-Lansoprazole and Omeprazole work in similar ways.
-Studies have shown that there are no major differences between the two drugs but Lansoprazole does work faster in reducing symptoms.
+Lansoprazole and Omeprazole are both proton pump inhibitors.
+Studies have shown that there are no major differences between these two medicines.
+Lansoprazole may reduce symptoms faster than Omeprazole.
 Omeprazole is safe for pregnant women under the advice of a doctor, whereas Lansoprazole is usually not recommended.

-Omeprazole, Pantoprazole, Rapeprazol and Esomeprazole are other proton pump inhibitors and good alternatives to Lansoprazole.
+Omeprazole, Pantoprazole, Rapeprazole and Esomeprazole are also proton pump inhibitors and suitable alternatives to Lansoprazole.

 Lansoprazole should be taken on an empty stomach 30 minutes to one hour before eating.
-If you take too soon either before or after eating then this can reduce the effects of it by 50%, stopping it from being absorbed.
+If you eat too soon after taking Lansoprazole, you may not absorb the medicine properly and its effects may be reduced by 50%.

 Long term use of Lansoprazole can cause unwanted side effects.
 Taking the medicine for more than three months can cause the levels of magnesium in your blood to drop.
-This is characterised by feeling tired, dizzy, confused and shaky.
+This can make you feel tired, dizzy, confused and shaky.
 Taking Lansoprazole for one year or more can lead to an increased risk of fractured bones, vitamin B12 deficiency and gut infections.
-Your doctor may regularly assess your symptoms if you are taking Lansoprazole over a long period of time.
+You should have regular checks with your doctor if you are taking Lansoprazole over a long period of time.

-Lansoprazole is not addictive but if you have been taking it for a long time then your body can become dependant on it.
-This means you shouldn't stop taking it suddenly, rather consult your doctor so that they can gradually reduce your dose.
+Lansoprazole is not addictive, but if you have been taking it for a long time then your body can become dependent on it.
+This means you should not stop taking Lansoprazole suddenly and see your doctor to gradually reduce your dose.